Logarithmic Sobolev inequalities for generalised Cauchy measures: Two-dimensional case: a tensorisation argument

 \end{lemme}

-\begin{proof} The proof is directly adapted from Herbst's argument.
+\begin{proof} The proof is directly adapted from the classical Herbst argument.
 Let $f$ be compactly supported.
 The general case can be reached by a density argument.
 We set $\psi_t = \nu\left(e^{2tf}\right)$.
-We want to apply the logarithmic Sobolev inequality to $\exp(tf)$.
-We have
+We apply the logarithmic Sobolev inequality to $e^{tf}$ to obtain a differential inequality on $\psi$.
+Indeed, we have